 Sanmachi Historic District 三町伝統的建造物群保存地区

-Open an atmospheric time capsule of life in feudal era Japan
+Open an atmospheric time capsule of life in Edo-period Japan

-Takayama was once a bustling hub drawing expert artisans, farmers, and merchants from throughout the surrounding area, and Sanmachi preserves this legacy.
-Enter this district, and you step into the closest thing to the Edo era outside of a period drama.
+Takayama was once a bustling hub drawing expert artisans, farmers, and merchants from throughout the surrounding area, and Sanmachi and Oshinmachi preserve the traditional aesthetic of this time.
+Enter this district, and you step into the closest thing to the Edo period outside of a historical drama.

 - Museums dedicated to Takayama's history